- Professor of Women's and Gender Studies at Berea College

 Also in 2002, hooks was one of many prominent leftists to endorse the Not In Our Name (NION) “Statement of Conscience,” which condemned not only the Bush administration's “stark new measures of repression,” but also its “unjust, immoral, illegitimate, [and] openly imperial policy towards the world.”

-In a December 2015 interview with the New York Times, hooks stated that “white supremacist white people are crazy”; that “white supremacy is … a serious and profound mental illness” that has achieved widespread “normalization” in America; that all blacks suffer to some degree from “the trauma of imperialist white supremacist capitalist patriarchy”; that “one of the things white people gave us [blacks] when they gave us integration was full access to the tormenting reality of desire, and the expectation of constant consumption” as well as the “greed and … materialism” allegedly inherent in capitalism.
+In a December 2015 interview with the New York Times, hooks stated that “white supremacist white people are crazy”; that “white supremacy is … a serious and profound mental illness” that has achieved widespread “normalization” in America; that all blacks suffer to some degree from “the trauma of imperialist white supremacist capitalist patriarchy”; and that when “white people gave us [blacks] ... integration,” they had also given blacks such dubious gifts as “full access to the tormenting reality of desire,” “the expectation of constant consumption,” and constant exposure to the “greed and … materialism” allegedly inherent in capitalism.
 Lamenting also that America has “very few systems that promote healing in [black people's] lives,” hooks stated that the “fear of whiteness has intensified” for many black people, who consequently “do not feel safe” outside of “black only spaces.”

 For additional information on bell hooks, click here.